Idrica Water Security Day Africa

 - See profile

-Climate change, pollution and population growth challenge water availability and quality worldwide.
-In this context, amplified by the current situation, innovative technologies such as Big Data or Artificial Intelligence can play a very important role.
+Climate change, pollution and population growth challenge the availability and quality of water worldwide.
+In this context, which is magnified by the current situation, innovative technologies such as Big Data and Artificial Intelligence can play a very important role.

-Internationally renowned experts discuss the future of technology and water security in the Idrica Water Security Series.
+In the Idrica Water Security Series, internationally renowned experts discuss the future of technology and water security around the world.